747823/object-clone/README.md

 	* Added fixed and random tests
 	* Fixed a bug that would attempt to call a constructor for null values
 	* Added error handling for circular referenes
+* 0.1.2:
-* 0.1.2: enabled strict mode and fixed a bug where the key variable in the for..in loop was put in the global scope
+	* Enabled strict mode and fixed a bug where the key variable in the for..in loop was put in the global scope